Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Experiments

 \section{Experiments}

-We evaluate the anisotropic nonlinear spectral filters (Sec.~\ref{sec:anisotropic_nonlinear_spectral_filters}) on toy problems and graph classification, and test the anisotropic point cloud network (Sec.~\ref{sec:anisotropic_geometric_on_dgcnn}) on point cloud classification.
-The experimental details, including experimental setups and hyperparameters, are in App.~\ref{app:more_exp_details}.
+We evaluate the anisotropic nonlinear spectral filters (Section~\ref{sec:anisotropic_nonlinear_spectral_filters}) on toy problems and graph classification, and test the anisotropic point cloud network (Section~\ref{sec:anisotropic_geometric_on_dgcnn}) on point cloud classification.
+The experimental details, including experimental setups and hyperparameters, are in Appendix~\ref{app:more_exp_details}.
+Additional experiments, e.g., ablation study, are in Appendix~\ref{app:additional_exp_results}.

+\paragraph{Maximization Method.} We approximate the prior maximization by sampling a finite set of transformations from a probability measure on the transformation space, evaluating the prior for all candidates, and retaining the transformation that yields the largest prior value with the one-vs-rest classification objective.
+We then refine the selected candidate locally by running a few steps of gradient descent (see Appendix~\ref{App:random_max}).